MouseMouse625/Monotony/README.md

     -   Download and install VSCode from the [official website](https://code.visualstudio.com/).

 2. Install Processing
-    -   Download and install Processing from the [official website](https://processing.org/download/).
+    -   Download and install Processing 4.3.4 from the [official repositorye](https://github.com/processing/processing4/releases).
+        >   This is due to Processing 4.4+ not having the processing-java.exe file, and the extension hasn't been updated yet.
     -   Important: After installation, run the Processing IDE (PDE) at least once to complete its initial setup.

 3. Install the Processing Extension in VSCode